rob-earwaker/jsch/README.md

 The schema validation rules in the JSON schema specification go a long way towards ensuring a schema is valid, but there are still some gaps, especially around inter-keyword validation.
-For more strict validation when creating a schema object, use the `jschema.StrictJSchema` class instead:
+For more strict validation when creating a schema object, use the `jschema.JSchemaStrict` class instead:

 (not implemented)

-# Accessing the JSON schema
+## Accessing the JSON schema
 The JSON schema can be accessed as either a `dict` or a JSON string:

 ```python